covid-19-impact-lab/sid/docs/source/reference_guides/states.rst

 - variables governing the assortativeness of the matching of individuals, such as region of residence
-- individual characteristics that influence how many contacts a person has, such as gender or occupation
+- individual characteristics that influence how many contacts a person has, such as gender or occupation.
-- identifiers for recurrent contact models such ass households or school classes
+- identifiers for recurrent contact models such as households or school classes.